 2009 Mitsubishi Lancer Recalls

-The pulleys that the drive the alternator, cooling fan and power steering pump mounted on the engine may experience unusual wear, resulting in the drive belt coming off.
-Dealers will replace the belt and any worn pulleys free of charge to resolve the concern.
+The pulleys that drive the alternator, cooling fan and power steering pump as mounted on the engine may wear, causing the belt to come off.
+This can make steering more difficult and discharge the battery, resulting in the engine stalling.

 In states where salt is used on the roads, there may be a delay in air bag deployment during a crash.
 If air bag deployment is delayed in a crash, the driver or passenger could be injured.

 The part of the braking system that makes braking effort easier is called the brake booster.
 There is a check valve in this booster that may stick when shutting off the engine.
 When you restart your engine, if this valve is sticking, your brake pedal may be hard to depress and could make stopping distances longer than usual.